jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 // Simple sample app from
 // http://expressjs.com/en/starter/hello-world.html
 // You can access this by opening a webbrowser on your Virtual Machine
+// from the directory where the app.js is located run: node app.js
 // and go to http://127.0.0.1:3000

 const express = require('express')